 Healthy friendships last.
 They also strengthen every person in the group and help each person become more like Jesus.
 Each year, we spend some time creating and deepening several healthy, Christ-centered, lasting relationships.

-While God can use a variety of tools to reach and mold His people, a few timeless, biblical practices always spiritual power tools to connect us with Him and with others and to transform us from the inside out.
+While God can use a variety of tools to reach and mold His people, there are a few timeless, biblical practices act as spiritual power tools to connect us with Him and with others and to transform us from the inside out.
 Each year, we challenge each other to try all of these and add the most effective ones to our daily lives.